Best Dry Fruits for Breastfeeding Moms

 They are a good laxative.
 It can help lactating mothers as a good laxative.

-You can eat them as a mukhwas after lunch and dinner, along with ajwain, as it helps ease your bowel movement and doesn't keep your baby gassy.
+You can eat them as mukhwas after lunch and dinner, along with ajwain, as it helps ease your bowel movement and doesn't keep your baby gassy.

 Chia Seeds during Breastfeeding